-Before you announce your challenge publicly, you will need to verify the readiness of some of the actions you took in earlier phases.
-This step will help you tie up any loose ends prior to launch.
+Before you publicly announce your challenge, you need to make sure everything is ready based on actions you took in earlier phases.
+For this step, you’ll tie up any loose ends before you launch.

 You need to have the proper approvals before announcing your challenge.
 This step will differ depending on the agency and legal authority for your challenge.